 | Failure Rate | ~30% (Micro-tears) | ~10% | < 2% (Premium Grade) |

-While vinyl gloves are the “cheap disposable gloves” option, they may end up costing more in the long run due to high breakage rates (ripping easily).
+While vinyl gloves are the “cheap disposable gloves” option, they may end up costing more in the long run due to high breakage rates.
+For high-stakes environments, Nitrile offers the best “Total Cost of Ownership.”

 Safety Alert: Can Gloves Protect Against Electricity?

-- Not for Electrical Work: Standard disposable nitrile, latex, or vinyl gloves are NOT electrical insulators.
-They are too thin and are not tested for dielectric properties.
+Not for Electrical Work: Standard disposable nitrile, latex, or vinyl gloves are NOT electrical insulators.

-- Risk of Shock: Can latex gloves protect you from electricity?
-No. Using them for live electrical work can lead to severe injury or death.
+Risk of Shock: Using them for live electrical work can lead to severe injury.

-- Correct Gear: For electrical work, you must use designated “Electrical Insulating Gloves” (usually thick rubber) that meet ASTM D120 standards.
-Are nitrile gloves good for electrical work?
-Absolutely not.
+Correct Gear: For electrical work, you must use designated “Electrical Insulating Gloves” that meet specific industry standards.

 Proper Glove Storage & Shelf Life Guide